-What is more from-scratch than soft and buttery, homemade sourdough rolls without the use of commercial yeast?
+What is more from-scratch than soft, buttery, homemade sourdough rolls made without commercial yeast?

 While sourdough seems more complicated, I assure you that it is simple.
 The only hard part is waiting patiently for the captured natural yeasts to do their work: fermenting the grains and naturally rising the bread.

 Oh – and remembering to start them the day before.
 Now that I’m used to making recipes like this, it really has made my life simpler and less complicated.

 I can whip the dough up after the kids go to bed, and we will have dough that is ready to bake for dinner the next day.